andresbasilea/Sysyphus/content/Data Engineering/Data Engineering Fundamentals/Data Engineering Interview GlobalTask.md

 I currently work as a Presales Engineer which means that I am the middleground between the technical specialists and the commercial area of the company I work on.
 The company is called Edicom, which is a technology and SaaS solutions provider based off in Valencia, Spain,  where I lived and worked for a couple of months this year.
 My work mainly consists on translating business requirements into technical architectures. or transforming the need into a design which fits our current technical platform.

 At my time in college I gained foundational knowledge in software development, data engineering, and Artificial Intelligence, and I have also proactively taken steps to grow my expertise by developing my own projects, taking courses and consolidating my knowledge with certifications such as the Google cloud Professional data engineer certification.
+I think what drives me to develop my own projects and be on the lookout for new opportunities to grow and learn is that I am a curious, self motivated person that has the ability to take initiative without waiting for direction.

 I am also a great advocate of what is called "learning in public", I currently write blog entries on my personal website, trying to transmit my experience and knowledge, and I think this translates perfectly into a business environment where it is crucial to be able to communicate our learnings, our wrongdoings and do so effectively to try and build a team of peers that can adapt and overcome any type of project.